ga-explorer/GeometricAlgebraFulcrumLib/README.md

     {
         public static void Execute()
         {
-            // This is a pre-defined scalar processor for the standard
+            // This is a pre-defined scalar processor for the symbolic
-            // 64-bit floating point scalars
-            var processor = GaScalarProcessorMathematicaExpr.DefaultProcessor;
+            // Wolfram Mathematica scalars using Expr objects var processor = GaScalarProcessorMathematicaExpr.DefaultProcessor;

             // This is a pre-defined text generator for displaying multivectors
-            // with 64-bit floating point scalars
-            var textComposer = GaTextComposerMathematicaExpr.DefaultComposer;
+            // with symbolic Wolfram Mathematica scalars using Expr objects var textComposer = GaTextComposerMathematicaExpr.DefaultComposer;

             // This is a pre-defined LaTeX generator for displaying multivectors
-            // with 64-bit floating point scalars
-            var latexComposer = GaLaTeXComposerMathematicaExpr.DefaultComposer;
+            // with symbolic Wolfram Mathematica scalars using Expr objects var latexComposer = GaLaTeXComposerMathematicaExpr.DefaultComposer;

             // Create two vectors each having 3 components (a 3-dimensional GA)